metamagic-games/dnd-homebrews/src/Classes/Warden/Warden.md

 _circle of death_
 _create undead_

-#### Cantrips

-At 1st level, you know two cantrips of your choice from the warden spell list.
-You learn additional warden cantrips of your choice at higher levels, as shown in the Cantrips Known column of the Warden table.

-\page

 #### Casting Spells

 The Warden table shows how many spell slots you have to cast your spells of 1st level and higher.
 To cast one of these spells, you must expend a slot of the spell's level or higher.
 You regain all expended spell slots when you finish a long rest.